Home Majors Ocean Engineering

-Ocean Engineering Degree
+Ocean Engineering

 Students study the design of structures and systems for the marine environment, including underwater vehicles, coastal protection, offshore platforms, and ocean monitoring equipment.
 Graduates typically pursue careers in offshore energy, naval defense, coastal engineering firms, and oceanographic research institutions.
 This niche field offers excellent salaries, especially in the offshore oil, gas, and renewable energy sectors.

-What Ocean Engineering Graduates Do
+What Ocean Engineering graduates do

 Your career in ocean engineering begins with hands-on design and analysis.
 You might spend your days developing remotely operated vehicles (ROVs) for deep-sea exploration, designing foundations for offshore wind turbines, or creating systems to protect coastlines from erosion.
 Early on, you'll be deep in the technical details, running simulations and collaborating on specific project components.